Chart Color Schemes

 Tannum Sands has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects, namely Tannum Sands Priority Development Area, Boyne Tannum Aquatic Centre, Riverstone Rise, and Hughes Road Battery Energy Storage System, are identified by AreaSearch as potentially impacting the area.
+Five projects could significantly affect the area's performance: Tannum Sands Priority Development Area, Boyne Tannum Aquatic Centre, Riverstone Rise, Hughes Road Battery Energy Storage System.

 Professional plan users can use the search below to filter and access additional projects.